ChrisBuilds/terminaltexteffects/docs/showroom.md

     ```
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
+                        Space separated, unquoted, list of colors for the character gradient (applied across the canvas).
 If only one color is provided, the characters will be displayed in that color.
                         (default: ('00d500', '007500'))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))